 - The cost of aircraft rental.

-Since the landing and communication fees which are based on the destination airport that trainees would choose are not covered in the cost to get commercial pilot’s license, a list of airport and corresponding fees will be handed to you beforehand, for you to cover as an additional cost.
+Since the landing and communication fees, which are based on the destination airport that trainees choose, are not covered in the cost, a list of airports and corresponding fees will be handed to you beforehand.
+So expect to spend extra on these.

-Examination fees range from $100 to $400 depending on the examiner while books and other training materials such as log book, navigation plotter among others can cost around $100.
+FAA examiners’ fees and knowledge test fees may range from $7,400 to $8,200 all in all, depending on the examiner.
+On the other hand, supplies and other training materials such as logbooks and navigation plotters, among others, can cost around $100.

-Flight insurance, like renter insurance or the one you get when you rent or borrow an aircraft, which costs around $81 to $175 according to AOPA, ranging from just a liability coverage to a more comprehensive coverage that covers even up to bodily injury to passengers.
+Flight insurance, like renter’s insurance, or the one you get when you rent or borrow an aircraft, costs around $81 to $175.
+This ranges from just liability coverage to more comprehensive coverage that covers even bodily injury to passengers.

 Fuel might or might not be covered by the rental price of the aircraft, so be prepared for the cost if it is not.